 - Municipal Solid Waste (MSW)

-Upon arriving to a transfer station, materials are temporarily staged in the course of their eventual journey to a landfill, waste-to-engery or recycling facility.
-Throughout this process, BossTek's DustBoss equipment keeps the workers, community and environment safe from the fugitive particles.
+Upon arriving to a transfer station, materials are temporarily staged in the course of their eventual journey to a landfill, waste-to-energy, or recycling facility, including scrap yards, concrete crushing facilities, and steel mills.
+Throughout this process, BossTek's DustBoss equipment keeps the workers, community, and surrounding environment safe from the fugitive particles.